 Watch the Sunrise

 This is the one activity we truly missed out on while on Madeira.
 The sunrises from a number of the islands peaks are legendary, and in particular we hoped to catch the sunrise from the top of Pico do Areeiro.
 Unfortunately for us, there were heavy thunderstorms the morning we were there and given our tight itinerary, we had no room in our travel plans to stay a day longer and hope for better weather.
 Make sure you plan this into your trip as it is one of the amazing things to do in Madeira.

 Stop by Lighthouses for More Amazing Views

-One of Bettina's favorite things to see in Madeira was the Ponta do Pargo Lighthouse.
-Situated high up on a cliff, it provides spectacular views of the ocean.
+One of Bettina's favorite things to do in Madeira was visit the Ponta do Pargo Lighthouse.
+Situated high up on a cliff, it provides spectacular views of the Atlantic Ocean.

 It is easily accessible by car and the viewpoint is only a short walk from the parking lot.
 The lighthouse itself is as picturesque as they come and also houses an exhibit.